AlexeyYakovlev1/share-life/readme.md

 This application is social network were you can posting your interests or your life and get feed back.

+## What you can do?

+-   Registration/Login
+-   Create/Remove/Search posts
+-   Write comments to posts
+-   Update information for user
+-   View posts in home and user page

 ## What i used?

 ### Client